By Dr Catriona Nguyen-Robertson MRSV

 “Settler mimicry” burning practices and debunking the “science” behind it

 The most immediate problem with the idea of settler mimicry burning practices is the term.
 “Settler” is a gentle term – after all, ‘we tend not to talk about an asteroid settling among the dinosaurs,’ says Phil.
-Secondly, it suggests that “settlers” learned and copied the practices of Traditional Owners, however you cannot learn 65 million years of knowledge by merely watching.
+Secondly, it suggests that “settlers” learned and copied the practices of Traditional Owners, however you cannot learn 65 thousand years of knowledge by merely watching.